-Veterans who intend to utilize G.I. benefits cannot be admitted to the college under provisional or special admission status and be eligible to receive financial benefits under the G.L.
+Veterans who intend to utilize G.I. benefits cannot be admitted to s in the college under provisional or special admission status and be rall eligible to receive financial benefits under the G.I.
 Bill.

 TYPES OF ADMISSION

 Admission approval is one of three types: